Brown-University-Library/dataservices_cr_genAI_ocr/README.md

 For future researchers, students, and colleagues, we hope this will provide a template for further work.

-## The challenge of digitizing historical trade data: 1960-1982 Costa Rica trade documents
+## Background: the challenge of digitizing historical trade data; 1960-1982 Costa Rica trade documents

 For this project, our challenge is to digitize 20+ years of import and export data.
 Each year is collected into a single PDF file, with a range of about 300 pages of import data and 100 pages of export data.